naveenann/oss-node-example/README.md

 5. [OpenSearchServer](http://www.opensearchserver.com)

 ##Setting up the environment
-If you have the installed Node, npm,Yeoman, OpenSearchServer you can move to next step.
+If Node, npm,Yeoman, OpenSearchServer are installed you can move to next step.

 #### Installing Node
 The documentation for installing node can be found [here](https://github.com/joyent/node/wiki/installation).
+Additionally [this](http://www.joyent.com/blog/installing-node-and-npm/) link also provides some useful information.

 #### Installing OpenSearchServer
 The documentation for installing OpenSearchServer can be found [here](http://www.opensearchserver.com/documentation/installation/)

 #### Installing Yeoman
     npm install --global yo
-The full install instruction's can be found [here](http://yeoman.io/learning/index.html)
+Full install instruction's can be found [here](http://yeoman.io/learning/index.html)

 ##Setup the project
 In this tutorial we will use yeoman to setup the project.
-It’ll create the basic folders, files and configurations to get you up and running quickly.
+It will create basic folders, files and configurations to get you up and running quickly.

 We'll use the generator called [generator-angular-fullstack](https://www.npmjs.org/package/generator-angular-fullstack) install it using.
 Install it using the below command.

     npm install -g generator-angular-fullstack

-We’ll run the generator to scaffold our application by answering some questions about our project.
-We will use the default in this application.In this tutorial we use Jade as our HTML template language.
+We will run the generator to scaffold our application by answering some questions about our project.
+We will use the default settings in this application and Jade as our HTML template language.
 More information about Jade can be found [here](http://jade-lang.com/)

-    yo angular-fullstack –jade # The jade flag is used for Jade HTML templating [?]
-Would you like to include Twitter Bootstrap?
-(Y/n) [?]
-Would you like to use the SCSS version of Twitter Bootstrap with the Compass CSS Authoring Framework?
-(Y/n) [?]
+    yo angular-fullstack –-jade # The jade flag is used for Jade HTML templating [?]
+Would you like to use Sass (with Compass)? # Yes [?]
+Would you like to include Twitter Bootstrap? # Yes [?]
+Would you like to use the Sass version of Twitter Bootstrap? # Yes [?]
 Which modules would you like to include?
 (Press <space> to select) ❯⬢ angular-resource.js
      ⬢ angular-cookies.js
      ⬢ angular-sanitize.js
      ⬢ angular-route.js
+    [?]
+Which modules would you like to include?
+(Press <space> to select) # We will use the default selections by pressing return.
-After answering these configuration questions, Yeoman will take a minute to scaffold our project files and pull down Node and Bower modules.
-Once that finishes, we’ll have our development environment all set up.
+    [?]
+Would you like to include MongoDB with Mongoose? # No After answering these configuration questions, Yeoman will take a minute to scaffold our project files and pull down Node and Bower modules.
+Once finished, we will have our development environment all set up.

 The directory structure will look like this.